lipun12ka4/PokeCordBot/README.md

 ### Download
 [V1.0.1](http://bit.ly/2RO51wg)

-Notes with this version: This is the first version so there may be many errors.
+Notes with this version: Should function exactly as I expect it too lol.